mewbak/bootstrap/README.md

 in some /opt/windows\_64/lib64/pkgconfig/ files (ecore.pc, ecore-input.pc, ecore-evas.pc, eina.pc, eo.pc, evas.pc, evil.pc)
 - change /opt/windows\_64 to c:\\\\msys64\\\\opt\\\\windows\_64

-To get the basic install of Fyne running on Windows you still need to install the Go code directly, this is done using the built in go get functionality:
+## Run examples

+After installing the dependencies you can install the Fyne toolkit and run the examples using standard go commands.
+The Fyne repository includes an simple demo which can help to test the installation.

-    go get github.com/fyne-io/fyne-app
+    go get github.com/fyne-io/fyne
+    cd $GOPATH\src\github.com\fyne-io\fyne
+    go run examples\main.go

 That's all there is to it - you're now ready to write your first Fyne app!